Why Recurrent Yeast Infections Require a Different Approach

 Repeat the swab

-Irritation from another cause
+Vaginal irritation from another cause

 Itching, burning, irritation, and discharge signify vaginal irritation.
-But, not necessarily from yeast.
+But not necessarily from yeast.
 Such vaginal irritation and inflammation can also be caused by:

 - bacterial overgrowth (bacterial vaginosis)